samuraijane/dcode-server/README.md

 ### Verify with Postman
 * Execute a GET request in Postman with `localhost:3001/categories`
-* If the application is working properly, you will three objects returned in an array
+* If the application is working properly, you will see three objects returned in an array